Bundle Protocol Security Library (BSL) v1.1 Product Guide

 The BSL is purposefully designed to be a software library independent of any specific Bundle Protocol Agent (BPA) implementation and runtime environment.
 It is intended to be linked to and used by a BPA during runtime to process BPSec security blocks according to local security policy.

 Additionally, BSL security services are needed at four distinct points during bundle processing procedures within the BPA.
-These are depicted in Figure 1.2 and correspond to the following
+These are depicted in Figure 2.2, “Interaction Points from the BPA into BSL” and correspond to the following

 The BSL source is separated into several different components, each of which is explained in detail in the inline API Documentation BSL API Docs.
 A summary of the components is below.